hdeiner/AWSPOC/experiments/05_Cassandra_Local/README.md

 Then there's the matter of grouping, aggregation, and ordering.

-This fairly simple querry fails.
+This fairly simple query fails.
 ```sql
 SELECT physician_first_name, physician_last_name, SUM(total_amount_of_payment_usdollars), COUNT(total_amount_of_payment_usdollars)
 FROM PGYR19_P063020.PI